chora-io/docs/specs/mods/ecosystem/03_query.md

 # Query Service

-The `subject` module provides a query service for querying the state of the module.
+The `ecosystem` module provides a query service for querying the state of the module.

 ## Draft Definitions

-`QuerySubject` - query subject by subject id
+`QueryEcosystem` - query ecosystem by ecosystem id

-`QuerySubjects` - query all subjects with pagination
+`QueryEcosystems` - query all ecosystems with pagination

 ## Proto Definitions